TSMC

 Foundry Model

-TSMC's historical importance begins with the foundry model.
+TSMC's historical importance begins with the dedicated foundry model.
 Before the fabless-foundry split became ordinary, many semiconductor companies both designed and manufactured chips.
 TSMC helped make a different structure credible: design companies could specialize in architecture, software, systems, and customers, while a dedicated foundry specialized in capital-intensive manufacturing.

 The trust relationship is central.
 A pure-play foundry must convince many customers that it will manufacture their designs without becoming a product competitor.
 That neutrality is one reason TSMC became a shared substrate for rivals across consumer electronics, cloud computing, networking, and AI accelerators.
+It does not mean TSMC controls the final model or product: customers still own the chip architecture, software stack, accelerator roadmap, and deployment decisions around the silicon.

 Why It Matters for AI Compute